hjalmar/svelte-standalone-router/README.md

 Let's try a more advanced route with dynamic parameters.
 The route is separated in sections by `/`, like a directory structure.
 Each part can use a dynamic parameter which gets exposed on the `req.params` object.

+> #### NOTE
-NOTE: A dynamic parameter catches everything for it's section and cannot be combined with or placed within a string.
+A dynamic parameter catches everything for it's section and cannot be combined with or placed within a string.
 It has to start with a `:`, so a route like this `/articles/article-title-:id` is therefore invalid, by design!

 ```js
 app.get('/articles/:id', (req, res) => {
   // spread the whole params object without having to hardcode anything